gbmhunter/blog/content/programming/algorithms-and-data-structures/how-to-parse-mathematical-expressions/index.md

 ## Grammar

-Grammar, the _language of languages_.

 Context-free grammars are the most common.

-### Basic Grammar

-EBNF is made up of a sequence of _rules_.
+Grammar is a way of formally describing the structure of a language.
+You can call grammar the _language of languages_.
+Grammar is usually written as a sequence of _rules_.
 Each rule has two parts, a _name_, and an _expansion_ of the name.
 The expansion shows what the name can built from.
-The idea of rules is to describe the syntax as a hierachy, starting at the broad structure of the language and then breaking it down into smaller and smaller components.
+The idea of rules is to describe the syntax as a hierarchy, starting at the broad structure of the language and then breaking it down into smaller and smaller components.
 The _name_ can also be called a _non-terminal symbol_.
-This refers to the fact that it just an intermediatary representation and will be expanded into smaller components.
+This refers to the fact that it just an intermediary representation and will be expanded into smaller components.
 Things such as a `number` are called _terminal symbols_.

 We will use a simple calculator program as an example.
 The calculator allows you to type in _expressions_.
-Each _expression_ is built from two _terms_, which are added togeter.
+Each _expression_ is built from two _terms_, which are added together.
+We will

 ```text
 expr -> term + term